carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 Generating queries is not about mapping data types to database rows, we also have a need for aggregation, counting, reports...

+If you're looking for an ORM, try [Persistent](http://www.yesodweb.com/book/persistent).

 #### PostgreSQL

 The commonly-supported RDMBS between the libraries we'll be seeing is